ORATCL

 oraautocommit logon-handle 0|1

 Set autocommit.
 DML/PLSQL commit on success when enabled or when -commit is supplied to exec commands.
+The change is propagated to the shared adoption record.

 orainfo logon-handle